-Jhods/Johads have lost their existence and cultural significance due to the rapid urbanization and unregulated water resource exploitation.
+Jhods have lost their existence and cultural significance due to the rapid urbanization and unregulated water resource exploitation.
+Traditionally they were of high relevance to the community nearby for their animals, especially cattle rearing and bathing in the agrarian state of Haryana.
+With time, the farmers switched to mechanization and ponds along with the cattle became insignificant.
 What we all as a society failed to realize is that these water bodies were acting as natural major recharge grounds for groundwater.
 Now most of the ponds in Haryana are either dry or have sewerage water flowing in them.